GSto/digital-garden/notes/risk of ruin.md

 # Risk of Ruin

-> "You can be risk loving and yet completely averse to ruin." - Nassim Taleb
+> "You can be risk loving and yet completely averse to ruin." <footer>Nassim Taleb</footer>

 Risk brings reward, but the risk of ruin should be avoided.
 Don't play with money you can't lose.